codingfriend1/meanbase/readme.md

 # SSL Check frequency
 CHECK_FREQ=30

+# Prerender
+PRERENDER_TOKEN=local
 ```

+__Note: Setting the PRERENDER_TOKEN to local means you wish to use the personal prerender service running on your server.
+This means you can avoid the pricing in prerender.io but your server will use more memory.
+If you wish to use the prerender.io service at a price set it to your token you received from them.__

 _NOTE: If you are running mongoDB locally the MongoDB server name must be **db** since in Docker that will refer to the MongoDB vm_

 #### Additional Options